2020wmarvil/WeebifyBot/README.md

 # WeebifyBot
-"Improves" your server's images by turning them into anime with the power of friendship.
+"Improves" your server's images by turning them into anime with the power of friendship (and AI).

 ## Building the project